mozilla/experimenter-docs/docs/contributing.md

 module.exports = {
   sidebar: [
     "welcome",
-    "my-flying-nimbus”, // this doc ID is all you need to add!
+    "my-flying-nimbus", // this doc ID is all you need to add!
     ... // other unrelated sidebar items
 ```